 Lightweight operating system is often more preferred in smart gateways because it does not require powerful hardware.
 For instance, lightweight versions of Linux kernels are used in many smart gateways [8] [15].
 The operating system provides a platform for installing useful software easily and helps to manage tasks and hardware resources more efficiently and precisely.

 Software in a smart gateway can consist of both basic programs and Fog services.
 These programs and services are designed for serving particular applications’ requirements such as latency, bandwidth, and interoperability.
 Basic programs provide fundamental features and functions of a gateway such as data transmission, gateway management and some basic levels of security.
-For example, IPtable, which a lightweight and simple software installed in Ubuntu, is used for blocking unused communication ports of the gateway.
-MySQL or MongoDB which is open-source database management systems, can be installed in the smart gateway for flexibly, reliably and efficiently managing database.
+For example, IPtable, which is a lightweight and simple software installed in Ubuntu, is used for blocking unused communication ports of the gateway.
+MySQL or MongoDB which is an open-source database, can be installed in the smart gateway for flexibly, reliably and efficiently managing database.

 Fog services can consist of many advanced services for augmenting the quality of healthcare service.
 The services can help to reduce the burden of sensors nodes for extending their battery lifetime, saving the network bandwidth, reducing the burden of Cloud and informing emergent cases in real-time.
 For example, push notification for informing emergent is an important service of Fog.
 Details of Fog services are explained in Section 12.3.